Indian vaccine maker asks US to ease export curbs - WTMJ

 He had earlier told The Associated Press that pivoting away from suppliers in the U.S. could result in a delay of up to six months for the production of the COVID-19 vaccine developed by Novavax.
 Serum Institute and Novavax have inked a deal to supply 1.1 billion doses of the vaccine to COVAX to equitably distribute it across the globe.

-Over 200,000 new infections were detected in the past 24 hours and major cities, like Mumbai and New Delhi, are under virus restrictions.
-Hospitals are overwhelmed and authorities are scrambling to try and vaccinate enough people to slow down the spread.
+Over 200,000 new infections were detected in the past 24 hours, and major cities, like Mumbai and New Delhi, are under virus restrictions.
+Hospitals are overwhelmed, and authorities are scrambling to try to vaccinate enough people to slow down the spread.
 But in doing so, India relies heavily on AstraZeneca shots made by Serum Institute of India.

 Poonawalla had said the unavailability of the raw materials, such as the specific medium needed to grow microorganisms, would prevent Serum Institute from scaling up the production of the vaccine developed by Novavax.

-Note: This story has been corrected to show that Novavax applied for regular license.